Bury Hebrew Congregation

 Bury Hebrew Congregation, also known as Bet Knesset Sha'ar HahShamayim (Gate of Heaven Synagogue) is an Orthodox Jewish congregation and synagogue, located on Sunnybank Road, Bury, Manchester England, in the United Kingdom.
 The congregation was formed in 1964 and worships in the Ashkenazi rite.
 Its members are drawn from the suburbs of Sunnybank, Unsworth and Hollins.

 History

 In 1964 a meeting was held at Blackford Bridge Reform Church.
 Plans were laid to purchase land to build a small synagogue.

-Prayers took place in members' homes until June 18, 1965, when a prefabricated building was purchased and services began to take place there, and soon after the first rabbi was appointed, David Grunsfeld, who also taught at the cheder (Jewish studies school).
+Prayers took place in members' homes until 18 June 1965, when a prefabricated building was purchased and services began to take place there.
+Soon afterwards, the first Rabbi was appointed, David Grunsfeld, who also taught at the cheder (Jewish studies school).
 In 1976, a new building was opened by Immanuel Jakobovits, who was then Chief Rabbi of the Commonwealth.
 In 1982 Grunsfeld left, and was replaced as rabbi by Moshe Fine, who was replaced three years later by Binyomin Singer.